-In the case of a Sole Trader/self-employed a copy of the Income Tax Return together with a Profit and Loss Account for the last two years certified by a Certified Public Accountant.
+In the case of a Sole Trader/self-employed a copy of the Income Tax Return for the last two years certified by a Certified Public Accountant.

-- 7. Copies of any necessary Permits such as Planning Permits issued in relation to activities for which support is being requested. - 8.
-Evidence of Private Match Financing for the operation (mandatory). - 9.
-Supporting Documentation including NACE Code confirmation and evidence of any market testing conducted in determining the budgets.
+- 7. Evidence of Private Match Financing for the operation (mandatory). - 8.
+Supporting Documentation including NACE code confirmation2.
 Any other supporting documentation (such as preparatory work and correspondence) that the Applicant deems that would add value to the application.